A Comprehensive Guide to Mixed Hydrocarbon Oil UAE (MHO oil)

 Regular diesel, on the other hand, is a refined petroleum product meeting strict quality standards for use in diesel engines.
 It offers better combustion efficiency, lower emissions, and consistent performance compared to mho fuel.

-MHO diesel is a cost-effective alternative but may not match the quality, efficiency, and regulatory compliance of regular diesel.
+MHO diesel uses is a cost-effective alternative but may not match the quality, efficiency, and regulatory compliance of regular diesel.

 How is Mixed Hydrocarbon Oil (MHO) Produced?